vuxcode/pr1-project-mysticalmoonbow/README.md

 I wanted my website to kind of look like a personal website.
 I wanted it to have some information about the project and a page for the program I made in JavaScript.

 Since I already had some experience in HTML and CSS before I thought that part would be the easiest and that I would struggle with JavaScript but it was the other way around.
+I was not feeling well mentally most of the time while working on the project so I'm sure I could've done even better if that wasn't the case.
+But I am still proud of everything that I managed to accomplish despite that.

 If I had more time I would've added images to the website.
 My plan was to add a digital sketch of the website to go alongside the "Planning Of The Project".
 I also wanted to add an image/screenshot of my Sudoku game next to or in the same card as "My Sudoku Game".
 I also would've focused more on accessibility.
 I really wanted to make a responsive design but found that it was way more difficult than I thought and chose to focus on other things instead.